AnimeThemes/animethemes-batch-encoder/README.md

 * `CQ` Constrained Quality Mode

 `CRFs` is a comma-separated listing of ordered CRF values to use with `VBR` and/or `CQ` bitrate control modes.

+`CBRBitrates` is comma-separated listing of ordered bitrate values to use with `CBR`.

+`CBRMaxBitrates` is comma-separated listing of ordered maximum bitrate values to use with `CBR`.

 `Threads` is the number of threads used to encode.
 Default is 4.